Characterization of boundedness on Wiener amalgam spaces of multilinear Rihaczek distributions: INTRODUCTION

 Let us mention that in the bilinear (or multi-linear) case the analogue class of symbols satisfying \be |\partial^{\al}_x\partial^{\b}_{\xi}\partial^{\g}_{\eta}\s(x,\xi,\eta)|\leq C_{\al,\b,\g} \ee can not yield the expected boundedness from $L^2\times L^2$ into $L^1$, unless additional size conditions are imposed on the symbols, see \cite{BenyiTorres2004MRL}.

-Limited by the techniques of socalled ``hard analysis'', it is very difficult to remove the smoothness and decay conditions in the proof of boundedness of Kohn-Nirenberg operator.
-However, the investigation of reducing the smoothness and decay conditions attracts a lot of attention of many researchers.
-One can see \cite{Cordes1975JoFA, Kato1976OJOM, NagaseMichihiro1977CiPDE}.
+Limited by the techniques of so-called ``hard analysis'', it is very difficult to remove the smoothness and decay conditions in the proof of boundedness of Kohn-Nirenberg operator.
+However, the investigation of reducing the smoothness and decay conditions attracts a lot of attention of many researchers, see \cite{Cordes1975JoFA, Kato1976OJOM, NagaseMichihiro1977CiPDE}.

-In 1994, a significant progress was made by Sj\"{o}strand \cite{Sjoestrand1994MRL}, showing that the $L^2$ boundedness of $K_{\s}$ is also valid if the symbol $\s$ belongs to a new symbol case (Sj\"{o}strand's class), larger than $S_{0,0}^0$, which includes non-smooth symbols.
+In 1994, a significant progress was made by Sj\"{o}strand \cite{Sjoestrand1994MRL}, showing that the $L^2$ boundedness of $K_{\s}$ is also valid if the symbol $\s$ belongs to a new symbol class (Sj\"{o}strand's class) that contains some non-smooth symbols.
 Then, the Sj\"{o}strand's class was recognized to be the modulation space $M^{\fy,1}(\rd)$.
 By the inclusion relation $S_{0,0}^0\subsetneq M^{\fy,1}$, Sj\"{o}strand's result essentially extended the Calderon-Vaillancourt theorem.

 Using the methods from time-frequency analysis, Gr\"{o}chenig--Heil \cite{GroechenigHeil1999IEOT} and Gr\"{o}chenig \cite{Groechenig2006RMI} extended Sj\"{o}strand's result to the boundedness on all modulation spaces $M^{p,q}$ with $1\leq p,q\leq \fy$.
 Due to the natural definition of $M^{\fy,1}$ by means of STFT, the methods in time-frequency are expected to behave more naturally when dealing with the boundedness problems of pseudodifferential operators with symbols in $M^{\fy,1}$, or in more general modulation spaces $M^{p,q}$.
 We refer the reader to Toft \cite{Toft2004AGAG}, Cordero-Nicola \cite{CorderoNicola2018IMRNI} and Cordero \cite{Cordero2020a} for the study of the boundedness on modulation spaces of pseudodifferential operators with symbols in modulation spaces.
-For the boundedness on modulation spaces, some useful characterizations can be found in a recent comprehensive work \cite{GuoChenFanZhao2020}, where the corresponding boundedness of $\tau$-Wigner distributions are also considered.
+For the boundedness on modulation spaces, some useful characterizations can be found in a recent comprehensive work \cite{GuoChenFanZhao2022IMRN}, where the corresponding boundedness of $\tau$-Wigner distributions are also considered.
 For the boundedness on modulation spaces in multi-linear setting, one can see \cite{BenyiGroechenigHeilOkoudjou2005JOT,BenyiOkoudjou2004JFAA,BenyiOkoudjou2006SM}, in which the time-frequency tools also play an important role in the proof.